 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests are needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Female patients should use effective birth control during treatment with this medicine and for at least 6 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment with this medicine and for at least 3 months after the last dose.
 If you think you have become pregnant while receiving this medicine, tell your doctor right away.

 If you plan to have children, talk with your doctor before receiving this medicine.
 Some men and women receiving this medicine have become infertile (unable to have children).